themesberg/flowbite/content/components/tables.md

 ## Table layout

+Use the following examples of table layouts to show the head, foot or caption of the table.

 ### Table head (sortable)

-Use the following example of a responsive table component to show multiple rows and columns of text data.
+This example can be used to show the head of the table component with sortable icons.

-{{< example github="components/tables.md" class="overflow-hidden" show_dark=true >}}
+{{< example id="table-head-example" github="components/tables.md" class="overflow-hidden" show_dark=true >}}
 <div class="overflow-x-auto relative shadow-md sm:rounded-lg">
     <table class="w-full text-sm text-left text-gray-500 dark:text-gray-400">
         <thead class="text-xs text-gray-700 uppercase bg-gray-50 dark:bg-gray-700 dark:text-gray-400">